jamf/Notifier/README.md

 • 16 x 16

 Below is the process,
-1. Select the application that you're looking to change the icon in Xcodes project navigator, click the disclosure triangle for the application, click the sub folder, click "Assets.xcassets" & lastly click "AppIcon".
+1. Select the application that you're looking to change the icon in Xcode's project navigator, click the disclosure triangle for the application, click the sub folder, click "Assets.xcassets" & lastly click "AppIcon".
 <p align="center"><img src="/../assets/images/Icon1.png" height="400"></p>
 2. Either replace each icon with icons of the correct size (a :warning: will be shown if the wrong size PNG is supplied), or delete all & just supply the last "AppStore -2x".
 <p align="center"><img src="/../assets/images/Icon2.png" height="400"></p>
 3. Repeat for which of the Alert or Banner applications are to have their icons changed, the main Notifier.app icon doesn't need to be changed as will not be shown to customers when notifications are posted.
-But could be changed as per the above too if wanted.
+But could be changed as per the above too if wanted.<br />
-4. Now build the project to test, if the build fails please review the above & attempt again.
+4. Now build the project to test, if the build fails please review the above & attempt again.<br />
 5. If you now test your new icons on a macOS device on which Notifier has run before, you'll likely see the previous icon.
-So test in a VM or try to reset Notification Center as per the [Resetting Notifications Center](#resetting-notifications-center) steps below.
+So test in a VM or try to reset Notification Center as per the Resetting Notifications Center steps below.

 # Miscellaneous